makrai/notes/dubossarsky20-spectra-cross-ling.md

     dependency parsers or POS taggers
     (Naseem+ 2012; Ponti+ 2018; de Lhoneux+ 2018)
   * eg2: MT:
-    with all other factors kept similar (e.g., training data size, domain sim), the quality of machine translation also depends heavily on the properties and proximity of the actual language pair (Kudugunta+ 2019)
+    with all other factors kept similar (eg, training data size, domain sim), the quality of machine translation also depends heavily on the properties and proximity of the actual language pair (Kudugunta+ 2019)
 * we propos a suite of spectral-based measures that capture the degree of isomorphism (Søgaard+ 2018) between the two monolingual embedding spaces
+  * hypothesis:
-  * hypothesis is that the potential to align two embedding spaces and learn transfer functions can be estimated through the differences between the monolingual embeddings’ spectra
+    the potential to align two embedding spaces and learn transfer functions can be estimated through the differences between the monoling embeds’ spect
-  * representative statistics of the spectrum of an embedding space (i.e., the set of the singular values of the embedding matrix)
+  * representative statistics of the spectrum of an embedding space (ie, the set of the singular values of the embedding matrix)
-    * eg condition number or its sorted list of singular values
+    * eg condition number or the sorted list of singular values
   * derive measures for the isomorphism between two embedding spaces based on these statistics
 * empirical evaluation with a range of cross-lingual NLP tasks
   * our proposed spectrum-based isomorphism measures better correlate and explain greater variance